Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Period geometry for compact Calabi--Yau 3-folds

-Another noticeable feature of Figure~\ref{fig:massesquintic} is that for the orbifold models 1 to 6 of Table \ref{Table:topdataone}, none of the D-brane masses in the basis \eqref{eq:mummasses} vanish in the region $\mu < |z|\le \infty$, despite the fact that the absolute values of the periods do vanish, as is clear from the local exponents in Table~\ref{Table:topdataone}.
-Notice also that Figure \ref{fig:massesquintic} looks at first glance similar for all models, the physics however is completely different as there are now new integral charge combinations of vanishing D-branes which create the corresponding CKM-- boundary conditions at $z=\infty$ and will dominate the non-perturbative features of the topological string in the region $\mu \le |z|\le \infty$.
-We will discuss both point in section \ref{sec:zinfinity}.
+Another noticeable feature of Figure~\ref{fig:massesquintic} is that for the orbifold models 1 to 6 of Table \ref{Table:topdataone}, none of the D-brane masses in the basis \eqref{eq:mummasses} vanish in the region $\mu < |z|\le \infty$, despite the fact that the absolute values of the periods do vanish, as is clear from the local exponents listed in Table~\ref{Table:topdataone}.
+Notice also that Figure \ref{fig:massesquintic} looks similar at first glance for all models.
+The physics however differs from model to model, depending on the existence of integral charge combinations of vanishing D-branes which create the corresponding CKM--boundary conditions at $z=\infty$ and dominate the non-perturbative features of the topological string in the region $\mu \le |z|\le \infty$.
+We will discuss both points in section \ref{sec:zinfinity}.